 - A minimum Modern Language Aptitude Test (MLAT) score of 60

-- Have a basic understanding of both the folk and formal beliefs of the majority religion.
+- Basic understanding of both the folk and formal beliefs of the majority religion

 Biblical Characteristics Desired:

 - Competently skilled

 Summer/fall of 2024.
 Following appointment, and once fundraising goals and other qualifications are met, the appointee is required to attend a cross-cultural and language-acquisition program and pre-field orientation prior to deploying.

 Fouta is mountainous and has both a dry season and a rainy season.
 Temperatures can reach 100° but cool down at night.
 Towns in the Fouta are mildly developed.
 Part-time electricity and cell phone coverage exist, but dirt roads are quite rutted and secondary routes at times are difficult to travel.
 Only 0.01% of the people are Christians.
 They are unreached and have limited access to the gospel.
 While workers have freedom to talk about the gospel, there can be strong resistance, and believers suffer persecution.
 We build relationships and seek open doors of communication.